 The Harvey Weinstein scandal has forever reshaped California’s sexual harassment laws and continues to ripple through the nation.
-But many tend to forget that there also a non-sexual form of harassment, and it is no less damaging or traumatizing than sexual harassment.
+But many tend to forget that there is also a non-sexual form of harassment, and it is no less damaging or traumatizing than sexual harassment.

-These are the questions we asked our Los Angeles sexual harassment attorney from the Kaufman Law Firm to help employees all across California be able to spot both sexual and non-sexual forms of harassment in the workplace and take legal action against it.
+These are the questions we asked our Los Angeles sexual harassment attorney from The Kaufman Law Firm to help employees all across California be able to spot both sexual and non-sexual forms of harassment in the workplace and take legal action against it.

 There can be many types of harassment at work, including but not limited to behavior, conduct, words, comments or actions regarding race, age, gender, skin color, ethnicity, national origin, or any other protected characteristic.
 Generally, these actions or words are considered unlawful when they create a hostile work environment or create an uncomfortable atmosphere for the affected employee.